Yale-EEB723/finalproject/code.md

 comparison="Danio_rerio"
 result<-data.frame()

-#subset master.table for the reference or comparison animal; remove NAs
+#1.
+Specify reference vs comparison animal.
+Subset master.table for the reference or comparison animal; remove NAs
 analysis.table.reference<-filter(master.table,animal==reference & !is.na(homology_id))
 analysis.table.comparison<-filter(master.table,animal==comparison & !is.na(homology_id))

-#remove any genes in the analysis.table.reference that are present only in clades that arose after the comparison clade.
+#2. remove any genes in the analysis.table.reference that are present only in clades that arose after the comparison clade.
 #get a list of all unique homology_ids in the analysis table
 ref.homolog.list<-unique(analysis.table.reference$homology_id)
 #get species_index of comparison animal